 Life and Matter were the two significant products of evolution, creation, or the big bang theory.
 The theologians and scientists can bang their heads all day long, but as a sociologist, I see the reality of existence, and we have to figure out how to co-exist before our death.

-The animals are endowed with tools to fight and kill if they have to for their existence and the resources like space, sustenance, sex, and nurturance.
+The animals are endowed with tools to fight and kill for their existence and the resources like space, sustenance, sex, and nurturance.
 They have horns, fangs, and paws to resolve the disputes.
 Humans don’t have those, but got something else to prevent killing each other – the ability to dialogue.
 Pluralism is how do we cultivate that dialogue.

 The matter is designed to be in eternal balance.
 Look at the Universe, the earth perambulating around the Sun, the Moon going around the Earth, the change of seasons, the plant life, etc. Everything runs per a precise program.

-So, my friends, on the religious shopping list, I wrote the following criteria:
+So, my friends, on my religion shopping list, I wrote the following criteria:

-- The religions must teach equality of all humans.
+- Religions must teach equality to all humans.

 - The doctrine must be inclusive of all humanity.

-- The belief must acknowledge that other faiths are as valid as itself.
+- The belief must acknowledge that other faiths are as valid as themselves.

-- The religion must liberate women from the misogynistic clutches of men
+- Religion must liberate women from the misogynistic clutches of men

-- The religion must respect and accept the uniqueness of each human
+- Religion must respect and accept the uniqueness of each human

 I kept studying the Quran.

-Surah Rahman, verses 55:4-13.
-He has created man and has given the ability to articulate his thoughts and put into action, the Sun and the moon run their appointed course, the plants and stars do as they are programmed to do.
+Surah Rahman verses 55:4-13.
+He has created man and has given the ability to articulate his thoughts and put them into action, the Sun and the moon run their appointed course, the planets and stars do as they are programmed to do.
 The entire earth and its elements are made out for your sustenance.
 He then advises, everything is set in harmony, and don’t transgress.